2014 Scottish independence referendum: Violence in Glasgow

-On the night of 19 September, hundreds of unionists arrived to celebrate the 'No' vote and some attacked independence supporters who had gathered in George Square, Glasgow.
+On the night of 19 September, hundreds of unionists arrived to celebrate the 'No'-vote and some attacked independence supporters who had gathered in George Square, Glasgow.
 Many of the unionists waved Union Jacks or loyalist flags and chanted "Rule, Britannia!"
-Some appeared to make Nazi salutes and shouted racist abuse.
 Police officers were drafted in to separate the groups but some unionists broke through police lines.
 A number of people were reportedly beaten and bottles were thrown.
-A press photographer told The Scotsman he saw people being "kicked about" and was forced to flee after being threatened.
+A press-photographer told The Scotsman he saw people being "kicked about" and was forced to flee after being threatened.
 By the end of the following month, the police had made 32 arrests in relation to the events.
-The violence was condemned by politicians from both the 'Yes' and 'No' camps.
+The violence was condemned by politicians from both the 'Yes'- and 'No'-camps.

 Increase in political activism

-In the weeks following the referendum, thousands of people joined the Scottish National Party, the Scottish Greens or the Scottish Socialist Party, which had all campaigned for a 'Yes' vote.
+In the weeks following the referendum, thousands of people joined the Scottish National Party, the Scottish Greens, or the Scottish Socialist Party, which had all campaigned for a 'Yes'-vote.
 The parties claimed that many of the new members were former Scottish Labour Party members.
 By 2 October 2014, SNP membership had tripled from 25,000 to 75,000 people, overtaking the Liberal Democrats as the third-largest political party in the UK.
 Conservative MP David Mundell said that 80,000 people had signed up to their "Friends of the Union" group during the campaign.
-These people had not necessarily become full members of the Conservative Party because they were not focused on increasing the number of "card-carrying" members.
+These people had not necessarily become full members of the Conservative Party because they were not focussed on increasing the number of "card-carrying" members.

 Following the referendum, there were calls for greater unity within Scottish unionism and to vote tactically against nationalist candidates.
 A grassroots campaign called "Scotland in Union" aimed to encourage tactical voting at the 2015 general election and to publicise the benefits of Scotland being a part of the United Kingdom.
 Analysis by the Electoral Reform Society prior to the 2015 general election identified some constituencies where tactical voting could succeed, but also pointed out that many voters would find it difficult to support another political party.
-Writing after the election, Professor John Curtice said that in only one constituency, (Edinburgh South); could it be said that tactical voting succeeded in defeating an SNP candidate.
+Writing after the election, Professor John Curtice said that in only one constituency (Edinburgh South) could it be said that tactical voting succeeded in defeating an SNP candidate.